-The objective of the Trust is to enhance total return and provide long-term growth.
+The objective of the Trust is to achieve a balanced return of income and capital growth.

 Benchmark

 As AFM, TFSL is required to explain in a fund's scheme documentation why a benchmark is being used or alternatively, explain how investors should assess performance of a fund in the absence of a benchmark.